Regular access to healthy food options, including fresh fruits and vegetables, is closely tied to better health and wellness outcomes.

 Some community members may find it difficult to access nutritious food.

-The map to the right shows areas of Ventura County where a significant number of residents within a low-income census tract are more than 1 mile (urban) or 10 miles (rural) from the nearest
+The USDA map shows areas of Ventura County where a significant number of residents within a low-income census tract are more than 1 mile (urban) or 10 miles (rural) from the nearest supermarket.

 Disclaimer: The information displayed was created by outside data sources.
 All maps are for informational purposes only and should not be used for legal, engineering, or surveying purposes.
 The county does not warrant the accuracy of this information, and no decision involving a risk of economic loss or physical injury should be made in reliance hereon.